-- 1. Employees using FMLA for their own serious health condition shall use all accrued sick and vacation leave before unpaid leave may be taken.
-All such leave is included in the 12-week entitlement and should be recorded on the employee's timesheet as FMLA. - Employees using FMLA for a family member shall use all accrued vacation before unpaid leave may be taken.
+- 1. Employees using FMLA for their own serious health condition shall use all accrued sick and vacation leave before unpaid FMLA leave may be taken.
+The only exception is when an employee is on Sick and Accident (S&A) leave.
+All such leave is included in the 12-week entitlement and should be recorded on the employee's timesheet as FMLA. - 2.
+Employees using FMLA for a family member shall use all accrued vacation before unpaid leave may be taken.
 All such leave is included in the 12-week entitlement and should be recorded on the employee's timesheet as FMLA. - 3.
-An employee must be in a compensable status for a minimum of thirty-seven (37) hours in a pay period in order to accrue sick and vacation leave.
-Accordingly, accrual of sick and vacation leave may be affected whenever an employee is on unpaid FMLA leave for an extended period of time. - 4.
-Holidays are included in the 12-week entitlement if an employee is on FMLA leave for the entire week of which the holiday falls or if the employee is scheduled to work the holiday and calls off due to a qualifying FMLA event.
+Holidays are included in the 12-week entitlement if an employee is on FMLA leave for the entire week of which the holiday falls or if the employee is scheduled to work the holiday and calls off due to a qualifying FMLA event. - 4.
+An employee must be in a compensable status for a minimum of thirty-seven (37) hours in a pay period to accrue sick and vacation leave.
+Accordingly, accrual of sick and vacation leave may be affected whenever an employee is on unpaid FMLA leave for an extended period. - 5.
+An employee on unpaid FMLA leave during a full pay period will not have State Employees Retirement System (SERS) deductions taken or hours reported for that pay period.
+Therefore, long term absences could affect the employee's SERS service time.